UA Leadership Education and Ally Development Retreat (LEADR)

 UA policies governing student behavior will be enforced.
 Read more about UA Policies and codes at: https://deanofstudents.

-Students, if you would like to be added to a list to receive the application, email Program Coordinator Sr. Charlinda Haudley at firstname.lastname@example.org
+If any UA undergraduate students want to be added to a waitlist, they can email Program Coordinator Sr. Charlinda Haudley at email@example.com

 *The following is a description of civil discourse from the Southern Poverty Law Center: “Civil discourse is discourse that supports, rather than undermines, the societal good.
 It demands that democratic participants respect each other, even when that respect is hard to give or to earn…’To engage in a healthy political argument is to acknowledge the possibility that one's own arguments could be falsified or proven wrong,’ says Thomas Hollihan, professor at the University of Southern California’s Annenberg School of Communication.
 ‘This demands that citizens listen respectfully to the claims made by others.
 Name-calling, threats and bullying behaviors do not meet the demands of effective deliberation.’”
 For more information on civil discourse in the classroom, visit http://www.tolerance.org/publication/civil-discourse-classroom.